-- 11. Supine systolic blood pressure < 90 mmHg at screening - 12.
+- 11. Supine blood pressure < 90/60 mmHg or > 140/90 mmHg at screening. - 12.
 Serum ceruloplasmin (Cp) value outside of the normal range at screening. - 13.
-Serum total Cu value outside of the normal range at screening.
+Serum total Cu value outside of the normal range at screening. - 14.
+Hemoglobin level below the lower limit of normal at screening.

-- 14. Hemoglobin level below the lower limit of normal at screening. - 15.
-Serum creatinine > upper limit of normal of the reference range of the testing laboratory at screening or on Day -1. - 16.
-Alanine aminotransferase, AST or total bilirubin outside of normal range at screening. - 17.
+15. Serum creatinine > upper limit of normal (ULN) of the reference range of the testing laboratory at screening or on Day -1.

+- 16. Alanine aminotransferase, AST, or total bilirubin outside of normal reference range of the testing laboratory at screening. - 17.
 Any clinically significant abnormal hematological parameters (per the Investigator's discretion). - 18.
 Donated or lost 400 mL blood or more within the last 16 weeks preceding the first day of dosing.